-The beautiful sand dunes along Lake Michigan will make visitors want to explore the Indiana Dunes National Lakeshore.
-There are over 15 miles of trails in the park, including places where you’re free to roam without getting on a trail.
+The beautiful dunes along Lake Michigan will make visitors want to explore the Indiana Dunes National Lakeshore.
+The park has over 15 miles of trails, including places where you can roam without getting on a trail.
 The park also features several beaches, scenic lookouts, and places for bird-watching.

 The natural attractions of the Indiana Dunes National Lakeshore have made it one of the best outdoor things to do in the Midwest.
 The park offers boat tours, ranger-guided programs, educational activities, and visitor center exhibits.
 The dunes are located near Windy City, making it one of the best weekend getaways from Chicago.